FIWARE/tutorials.Accessing-Context/README.md

 This example reads the context data of a given **Store** entity to display the results on screen.
 Reading entity data can be done using the `apiInstance.retrieveEntity()` method.
 Since the library uses callbacks, they have been wrapped by a `Promise` function as shown below.
-The libary function `apiInstance.retrieveEntity()` will fill out the URL for the GET request and make the necessary HTTP call:
+The library function `apiInstance.retrieveEntity()` will fill out the URL for the GET request and make the necessary HTTP call:

 ```javascript